lionelmsango/PowerShell-IT-Admin-Automation/README.md

 # PowerShell IT Administration Automation

-> Practical user and group management automation for Active Directory environments
+> Practical user and group management automation for Active Directory

 ## Why I Built This

 I got tired of manually creating users in Active Directory.
 After clicking through the same menus repeatedly during my lab work, I thought: *"This is exactly what a real IT admin would automate."*

-So I built this — not as an academic exercise, but as the toolkit I'd want on day one in an IT department.
+So I built this

 ## The Problem This Solves